 ONLINE PROJECT SUBMISSION

 The entrant is required to submit the final project.
 It must be uploaded through the ACSA Competition website at www.acsa-arch.org by 11:59 pm, Pacific Time, on May 22, 2019.
 If the submission is from a team, all team members will have the ability to upload the digital files.
 Once the final submit button is pressed, no additional edits, uploads, or changes can be made.
 Once the final submission is uploaded and submitted, each student will receive a confirmation email notification.
 You may “save” your submission and return to complete.
-Please note: the submission is not complete until the “complete this submission” button has been clicked.

 A final submission upload must contain the following: